Emergency after clinical operating hours:

 Injuries that involve teeth:

 For tooth fracture, try to locate the fractured fragment (if possible) and place the fragment in salt water / saline.
 Consult your dentist as soon as possible.
+You can make an appointment online or contact a dental clinic near you.
+We have 12 dental clinics located islandwide.

 A tooth completely knocked out (avulsion) during trauma has the best chance of being saved if it is replanted back immediately or soon after the injury.
 Teeth that have been replanted within 30 minutes from the time of injury have a better chance of being saved 1.
 An avulsed deciduous (baby) tooth should never be replanted back.